cu-numpde/fall23-community-Adam-Prieto/proposal.md

 Check the following boxes when complete or add a note below if you encountered a problem.

-- [ X ] I have installed the software
+- [X] I have installed the software
 - [ ] I have run at least one example
 - [ ] I have run the test suite
 - [ ] The test suite passes